How Can You Reduce Your Risk?

 Pre-Exposure Prophylaxis (PrEP)

-PrEP is a single, daily-dose pill that is prescribed to prevent HIV infection prior to exposure.
-If taken consistently and as prescribed by your provider, PrEP can reduce your risk of becoming infected by over 90%.
+Pre-exposure prophylaxis (PrEP) are medications that can be taken in advance (orally or injected) to protect someone from acquiring HIV from sex or needle sharing.
+If taken consistently and as prescribed by your provider, PrEP can reduce your risk of acquiring HIV by over 90%.
 You can find more information on accessing PrEP in Iowa at PrEP Iowa.
-The power of prevention is in the palm of your hand.

 Post-Exposure Prophylaxis (PEP)